Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

     ),
     faqs: [
       {
-        question: 'How do I list my property on Dharma Realty?',
+        question: 'How do I list my property on REST-iN-U?',
         answer: 'Create an account, go to Dashboard > Listings > Add New Property.
 Fill in property details, upload photos, and submit for review.
 Our team verifies listings within 24-48 hours.
 For premium visibility, consider our featured listing options.', },
       {